Spanish compound tenses use the past participle form of the verb, e.g., he hablado, has comido, hemos vivido.

 ¿Has resuelto ya el problema?Have you already solved the problem?

-Remember that past participles in compound tenses are invariable: they have one form (singular masculine form) that does not vary depending on the gender of the person acting as subject.
+Remember that past participles in compound tenses are invariable: they have one form (singular masculine) that does not vary depending on the gender of the person acting as subject.

 El chico ha vuelto de España.